ductsoup/IIoT-Shop-Air-Monitor/README.md

 Industrial sensors typically require 24VDC, microcontrollers 5 or 3.3VDC.
 The Neopixel matrix could demand up to 4A at 5VDC so we have to start with a 24VDC then use the Pololu regulator to step down to 5V.

 ### Level Shifting
 While powered from 5V the Feather's GPIO operates at 3.3V.
-In order for it to reliably communicate with the 5V Neopixel matrix we have to incorporate a 74AHCT125 to shift the logic levels.
+In order for it to reliably communicate with the 5V Neopixel matrix an 74AHCT125 or similar is necessary to shift the logic levels.

 A simple 3:1 voltage divider protects the Feather's analog input by reducing 10V to 3.3V.